quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week5.md

 ## **Tuesday: January 30**
 - 9:20  AM: Signed in.
 - 10:00 AM: Updated the logic for issue(**#57**).
 Commited changes.
 PR(**#88**) updated.
+- 11:00 AM: Removed all the commits from the `uv-scaling` branch, rebased with the latest master again, made new commit with the backup code added.
+Force pushed.
+PR updated. `uv-scaling` is now in sync with `master`.
+-

 ## **Monday: January 29**
 - 9:20  AM Signed in.